Learning Hamiltonian Dynamics at Scale: A Differential-Geometric Approach: Experiments

 \subsection{Coupled Pendulum (15 \ac{dof})}

 We consider a $15$-\ac{dof} augmented pendulum whose nonlinear dynamics are specified from the symplectomorphism of a latent $3$-\ac{dof} pendulum augmented with a $12$-\ac{dof} mass-spring mesh.
-As the mesh oscillations are small, the system dynamics are approximately reducible to $3$ dimensions.
+As the mesh oscillations are small, the system dynamics are intentionally constructed to showcase a system that is approximately reducible to $3$ dimensions.

 \textbf{Learning high-dimensional dynamics.} We train a \ac{rohnn} with latent dimension $d\!=\!3$ and a conservative geometric \ac{hnn} with Strang-symplectic integration on $3000$ observations $\{\bmq_i, \bmp_i\}$ (see App.~\ref{appendix2:pendulum} for details).
-We compare our \ac{rohnn} with a $15$-\ac{dof} geometric \ac{hnn} that directly learns high-dimensional dynamic parameters.
+We compare our \ac{rohnn} with a $15$-\ac{dof} geometric \ac{hnn} that directly learns high-dimensional dynamic parameters, and with a \ac{hnko}~\citep{wrongkoopman2024} that learns a discrete linear predictor embedded in a $100$-dimensional lifted space.
 For completeness, we also consider a $3$-\ac{dof} geometric \ac{hnn} trained on observations of the latent system.
 Notice that this model would not be deployable in practice as it requires ground truth information, i.e., latent observations, that would not be available.